HaleTom/deeplearning.ai_notes/notes/wk1.md

 * Computation
 * Algorithms (improvements in accuracy or speed)

 One algorithmic improvement was replacing the sigmoid activation function with ReLU as sigmoid has a very small gradient with inputs $< -4$ or $> 4$, and suffers from vanishing gradients.
-This makes gradent descent work much faster.
+This makes gradient descent work much faster.

 ##### Development Cycle